Al Read: Comedy career

 In 1954 he appeared high on the bill at the Royal Variety Performance at the London Palladium, and in 1959 he appeared with comedian Jimmy Clitheroe in the Royal Northern Variety Performance, in the presence of the Queen Mother, at the Palace Theatre, Manchester.
-The American comedian Bob Newhart came to an arrangement with Read to adapt and perform some of his routines, with the result that some of the material originally written and developed by Read, such as ‘The Driving Instructor’, became associated more with Newhart.
+The American comedian Bob Newhart came to an arrangement with Read to adapt and perform some of his routines, with the result that some of the material originally written and developed by Read, such as "The Driving Instructor", became associated more with Newhart.

 In 1963 Read headed a six-part variety series for ITV called Life and Al Read, made and videotaped by ABC Television and shown on Sunday afternoons in many ITV regions.
-The first edition shown by ABC had monologues by Al entitled 'The Railway Station,' 'A Mayfair Cocktail Party,' 'The Wife in her Kitchen.' and 'How to Park a Motor Car,' and his special guests were Shani Wallis and The King Brothers.
+The first edition shown by ABC had monologues by Al entitled "The Railway Station", "A Mayfair Cocktail Party", "The Wife in her Kitchen", and "How to Park a Motor Car"; and his special guests were Shani Wallis and The King Brothers.
 A second series of seven episodes followed in October 1964 but was only shown wholly in the two ABC regions, with Ulster Television showing the first five episodes.
-Al Read appears to have changed his approach for this series.
-A policeman, an engine driver, a bus conductor, a canteen manageress, a goalkeeper... these are the roles undertaken by Al Read in his new series 'Life and Al Read' starting on ITV tomorrow.
-For the first time in his career, he will be dreaming the various parts he portrays.
+Read appears to have changed his approach for this series.
+"A policeman, an engine driver, a bus conductor, a canteen manageress, a goalkeeper ... these are the roles undertaken by Al Read in his new series 'Life and Al Read' starting on ITV tomorrow.
+For the first time in his career, he will be dreaming the various parts he portrays."
 In 1966 a BBC TV series called Al Read Says What a Life! was broadcast.
-However Read's humour did not transfer very well to television, with a critic in The Stage commenting: "I'm only interested in what he has to say - I don't care what he looks like...".
+However Read's humour did not transfer very well to television, with a critic in The Stage commenting: "I'm only interested in what he has to say – I don't care what he looks like."
 His final TV series, It's All In Life, in 1973, was also unsuccessful, and Read returned to radio for a final series in 1976.